wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-video-help-chat-with-node-js-and-svelte.md

 </script>
 ```

-At the bottom of your page, above the `<script>` tag, add the component itself:
+At the bottom of your page, above the `<style>` tag, add the component itself:

 ```html
 <main>